tres-framework/Tres-router/README.md

 Tres router
 ===========

-This is the configuration package used for the [Tres Framework](https://github.com/tres-framework/Tres).
+This is the router package used for [Tres Framework](https://github.com/tres-framework/Tres).
-It can be used without the framework core.
+It can be used without the framework.

 ## Requirements
 - PHP 5.4 or greater.